fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 * You can get things done, but believe plans are made to break and change.
 * You see opportunity to break the status quo of the political process all the time.
 * You fight hard to achieve a goal.
+* You have some deep experience with online discussion spaces and Internet culture.
+* You appreciate and admire excellent subway advertising.

 We’re looking for someone smart and savvy and who can be funny and playful with ideas, someone who can speak to people’s humor, fears and what gets them going, someone who can develop purposeful humor, creativity, poignant ideas, and language that can cut through political gridlock and debate.